Diabetes mellitus, or diabetes, is a chronic disease that impacts the pancreas, the organ responsible for producing insulin.

 While people often refer to both types of diabetes as just “diabetes,” type 1 and type 2 diabetes are different in many ways.
 While there are some similarities between them, they should not (and cannot) be treated the same.
 Type 2 diabetes is associated with more well-known risk factors, whereas type 1 diabetes’s risk factors remain somewhat unclear.

-Type 1 and type 2 diabetes are two distinct conditions
+Difference between type 1 and type 2 diabetes

 Blood glucose, or blood sugar, is the main energy “currency” used by the body’s cells.
 In order for the glucose to enter the cell, it requires a hormone called insulin, which is produced by the pancreas.